Keeping Shad Alive After you catch then will be a challenge.

 and environmental changes.

-So with the above in mind, the below is some of my observations along the trail of keeping shad
+So with the above in mind, the below are some of my observations in my 20

 Temperature and dissolved oxygen are the two most influential criteria in determining survival of shad populations.

 Aeration - Circulation - Filtration - Temperature